 The Youth Music Initiative (NYCOS) provided a music / singing teacher for P3 classes.
 Pupils from P4 – P7 received tuition in violin, viola and wind instruments and P4 and P5 will again have an eight week block of ukulele tuition funded by Creative Scotland.
 A Music Showcase is planned for the end of May at Marchmont St Giles.
 In session 2018-2019 we will continue to have a PE specialist and maintain an increase PE teaching.
 We will maintain learning opportunities in tennis and dance.

-The school greatly benefits from a full time Business Manager, Ms Angela Christie, who forms part of the Senior Management Team.The school is served effectively by our Administrator, Clerical Assistants, Learning Assistants and Service Support Officers.
+The school greatly benefits from the support of a part-time Business Manager, Mrs Saara Reid, who forms part of the Senior Management Team.The school is served effectively by our Administrator(Mrs Brenda Ellis), Clerical Assistants, Pupil Support Assistants and Service Support Officers.
 We are also fortunate to have very good catering and cleaning staff.